bhenk/doc2rst/docs/rst/glossary.rst

          on a new line to the :term:`package.rst` file of that package.

+   quickstart
+      Doc2rst run mode that initiates configuration files in the :term:`doc_root` folder, scans the source tree and does best guesses for configuration options.
+In this mode doc2rst will *not* generate reStructuredText files.

+   run
+      Doc2rst run mode wherein the actual work is done: generating documentation from your source tree.

    vendor_directory
       Configuration option.
 Absolute path to the directory that is usually one directory further than the :term:`application_root` or source directory.